SangishettyPrem/Footage-Flow/README.md

 5. Confirm or edit the labels and click "Generate Video".
 6. The backend will process the request with the Gemini API.
 7. Once complete, the generated video will be available for viewing and download.
+8. The application will also display an automatically generated transcript of the video's audio.

 ## 🔒 Security Note